Garrafao/LSCDetection/README.md

 The script first reads the two gzipped test corpora `corpora/test/corpus1/` and `corpora/test/corpus2/`.
 Then it produces model predictions for the targets in `testsets/test/targets.tsv` and writes them under `results/`.
 It finally writes the Spearman correlation between each model's predictions and the gold rank (`testsets/test/gold.tsv`) under the respective folder in `results/`.
 Note that the gold values for the test data are meaningless, as they were randomly assigned.

-We also provide scripts to reproduce the results from Schlechtweg et al. (2019), including the corpus download.
+We also provide a script for each dataset running all the models on it including necessary downloads.
 For this run either of

 	bash -e scripts/run_durel.sh
 	bash -e scripts/run_surel.sh
+	bash -e scripts/run_semcor.sh

-You may want to change the parameters in `scripts/parameters_durel.sh` and `scripts/parameters_surel.sh` (e.g. vector dimensionality, iterations), as running the scripts on the full parameter set will take several days and require a large amount of disk space.
+As is the scripts will reproduce the results from Schlechtweg et al. (2019) and Schlechtweg & Schulte im Walde (2020).
+You may want to change the parameters in `scripts/parameters_durel.sh`, etc. (e.g. vector dimensionality, iterations), as running the scripts on the full parameter set may take several days and require a large amount of disk space.

 ### Important Changes

 September 1, 2019: Python scripts were updated from Python 2 to Python 3.
+December 27, 2019: bug fixes in `alignment/sgns_vi.py` (see script for details)

 ### Error Sources